 After the cookie sheet is full, place it in the oven for 7-9 minutes or until the cookies are slightly golden around the edges.

-Pull the cookies from the oven, and immediately move them to the cooling rack and let the cookies cool completely.
+Pull the freshly baked cookies from the oven, and immediately move them to the cooling rack.
+Let them cool completely.

 While the cookies are cooling down, cream together the butter and vanilla extract.

 Then gradually add in the powdered sugar and a pinch of salt and beat it together until it is smooth and creamy.

 Once that is all mixed together, add in the heavy cream and continue mixing it on medium-high speed for 1-2 minutes until the frosting is light and fluffy.

 Then divide the frosting up based on how many different shades you want to do for frosting and then mix in the food coloring.

 Once the cookies have cooled down, use a piping bag or a butter knife to frost them to your liking.
 Whether it’s polka dots, diagonal lines, or a classic frosting technique, let your creativity flow.
 Serve and enjoy!

 To Make This Valentine Dessert You Will Need:

 - Medium mixing bowl